andrewclam1991/MealsCount/README.md

-#mealscount-android
+# mealscount-android #

-Android client for mealscount.
+An open source Android client for mealscount project.

 Architecture: MVP (Model-View-Presenter)

+Uses:
+- Dagger for dependency injection
+- RxJava for concurrency and complex data flows